AnarManafov/GitWorkflow/README.md

 - a multilevel possibility to recover from errors/mistakes before changes come into the master,
 - a clean, leaner history of the master branch without merge commits and other unwanted garbage.

-**Note**
+> [!IMPORTANT]
-Treat public history as immutable, atomic, and easy to follow.
+> Treat public history as immutable, atomic, and easy to follow.
-Treat private history as disposable and malleable.
+> Treat private history as disposable and malleable.

 ---

 # Requirements and Tips

 - Use one branch per feature/bug (contained development).
   Every tick/task/feature MUST be implemented on a separate branch.
 Basically each JIRA ticket should be represented by at least one branch.
 - Only release managers are allowed to work on the central master branch.
 - Cherry picking MUST not be used by any means.
-- A good use of branches should prevent the need of "git cherry-pick".
+- A good use of branches should prevent the need of `git cherry-pick`.
 - DO NOT create very large repositories.
 - DO NOT commit large binary files or make sure you git repo supports [git LFS](https://git-lfs.com).
 - DO NOT commit any file, which can be regenerated or which is generated automatically by your development environment.
 - Remember to rebase your feature branch before merging it to the Development branch.
 - Specify the origin and branch when pushing (might avoid mistakes).
-- Use "git pull --rebase" in order to avoid merges from upstream commits.
+- Use `git pull --rebase` in order to avoid merges from upstream commits.

 # The workflow